On-Premises Object Storage for AI Datasets With MinIO S3

 Key Points

-- MinIO is a high-performance, distributed object storage system compatible with the Amazon S3 API.
+- MinIO offers a high-performance, distributed object storage system compatible with the Amazon S3 API.

-- This solution provides an on-premises object storage system for AI datasets, offering scalability, reliability, and ease of access.
+- This solution provides a scalable, reliable, and easily accessible on-premises storage system for AI datasets.

 Conclusion